SciML/Surrogates.jl/docs/src/xgboost.md

-## Random Forests Surrogate Tutorial
+## XGBoost Surrogate Tutorial

-Random forests is a supervised learning algorithm that randomly creates and merges multiple decision trees into one forest.
+Gradient boosting fits an additive ensemble of decision trees, each round training a new tree on the residuals of the ensemble so far.

 ```@docs
 XGBoostSurrogate